mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/syllabus/index.md

 ### Policies:

 * Late work policy for problem sets and labs reports:
-    * next day: lose 30% of points
+    * next day: lose 30% of total possible points
     * later than next day: lose all points

 * Late work policy for projects: 10% off for each day late.